Nigel has been playing video games ever since he first picked up a Master System controller in his diapers. Nintendo fanboy.

 Echo Fighters have been around in Smash Bros for a long time, though there's never been any official reference to them until recently.
 Despite Nintendo and series creator Masahiro Sakurai doing their best to pretend Dark Pit was a completely different character than Pit, we all knew what was going on.
 Fans of the series have even had a name for these fighters: Clones, called such because their movesets were so identical.
 Clone characters had been around since the very first game with Luigi being a clone of Mario of course, and Jigglypuff being a clone of sorts to Kirby.

-Clones have now been renamed officially by Sakurai as "echo fighters."
+Clones have now been renamed officially by Sakurai as "Echo Fighters."
 Much like clones, echo fighters will have similar or identical movesets to other characters in the game, but will have tweaks made to their stats, hitboxes, and animations as well as the ability to "wall jump" or bounce off of ledges in the game to jump higher.
-This was followed by the first echo fighter announced for Super Smash Brothers Ultimate: Princess Daisy, who will be an echo of Peach.
+This was followed by the first echo fighter announced for Super Smash Brothers Ultimate: Princess Daisy, who is an echo of Peach.

-Since then, there have been more echo fighters announced, notably Richmond Belmont being announced simultaneously with Simon Belmont, and Ken being an echo of Ryu, just as in their home series of Street Fighter.
+Since then, there have been more Echo Fighters announced, notably Richter Belmont being announced simultaneously with Simon Belmont, and Ken being an echo of Ryu, just as in their home series of Street Fighter.